Kate Braverman

 Kate Braverman (February 5, 1949 – October 12, 2019) was an American novelist, short-story writer, and poet.
-Los Angeles is the focus for much of her writing.
+Los Angeles was the focus for much of her writing.

-Biography
+Formative years

 Kate Braverman was born in Philadelphia, Pennsylvania, on February 5, 1949.
 She moved to Los Angeles in 1958 with her family.

 Braverman earned a B.A. in Anthropology from University of California, Berkeley and an M.A. in English from Sonoma State University.

+Career

-She was a member of the Venice Poetry Workshop, Professor of Creative Writing at California State University, Los Angeles, staff faculty of the UCLA Writer's Program and taught privately a workshop which included Janet Fitch, Cristina Garcia and Donald Rawley.
-She died in Santa Fe, New Mexico, on October 12, 2019.
+Braverman was a member of the Venice Poetry Workshop, Professor of Creative Writing at California State University, Los Angeles, and staff faculty of the UCLA Writer's Program.

+She also taught a private workshop that included Janet Fitch, Cristina Garcia and Donald Rawley.